looker/app-marketing-google-ads-fivetran-bigquery/README.md

 # Google Ads

 LookML files for a schema mapping on BigQuery for google Ads compatible with [Fivetran's Google Ads ETL](https://fivetran.com/docs/applications/google-adwords).
-This is designed to work with a ETL agnostic [Google Ads block](https://github.com/looker/app-marketing-google-ads).
+This is designed to work with the ETL agnostic [Google Ads block](https://github.com/looker/app-marketing-google-ads).

 ## To use this block, you will need to: